RedhawkSDR/transceiver-api/fei_3.0/README.md

             boolean ignore_error;       // set to true to ignore error states and just transmit double  tx_power;           // -1 for don't care double  max_timing_error;   // how much deviation (over/under) before DEV_MISSED_TRANSMIT_WINDOW is set as the error code; -1 for don't care
-            // time for the burst transmission is the bulk io timestamp, unless ignore_timestamp is true; then data is sent as soon as it is available
+            // time for the packet transmission is the bulk io timestamp, unless ignore_timestamp is true; then data is sent as soon as it is available
-            // center frequency for the burst transmission is CHAN_RF keyword in SRI
+            // center frequency for the packet transmission is CHAN_RF keyword in SRI
-            // duration of the burst is the length of the packet * the sampling period (in SRI) };
+            // duration of the packet is the length of the packet * the sampling period (in SRI) };

         // reset allocation(s):
         //    - remove error codes
         //    - empty the transmit queue
         //    - reset total_samples count
-        //    - reset total_bursts count
+        //    - reset total_packets count
         // if stream_id == "", the reset applies to all streams
         void reset(in string stream_id)
             raises (FRONTEND::FrontendException);